Tooling: Scaling Agent Primitives

 Here’s how runtime management works in practice:

-# Install APM CLI once
+# Install APM once

-curl -sSL https://raw.githubusercontent.com/danielmeppiel/apm-cli/main/install.sh | sh
+curl -sSL https://raw.githubusercontent.com/danielmeppiel/apm/main/install.sh | sh

-export GITHUB_TOKEN=your_token_here
+export GITHUB_COPILOT_PAT=your_token_here

 # APM manages runtime installation for you